-If you are in doubt try researching potential benefits by searching online, reading leaflets available in local libraries and hospitals or asking the Citizen’s Advice Bureau.
+If you are in doubt try researching potential benefits by searching online, reading leaflets available in local libraries and hospitals and or asking at your local Citizen’s Advice Bureau.

 - Eyesight Tests.
 Eyesight tests are also free for the over 60s.